AhmadBaraWirayudha/HVAC-Load-Equipment-Selector/README.md

 # HVAC Load & Equipment Selector

-This project is built to support mechanical engineers, MEP designers, and HVAC practitioners who need a structured way to estimate building cooling/heating requirements, size major HVAC components, and compare candidate equipment based on calculated design conditions.

-The tool is intended to reduce manual spreadsheet work and make HVAC design more reproducible, traceable, and easier to review.
-It consolidates core HVAC calculations into a single workflow, from thermal load estimation to equipment matching and selection logic.
+The purpose is to have a practical HVAC engineering tool for estimating building loads, checking airflow requirements, and screening equipment against calculated design conditions.
+Instead of spreading the work across disconnected spreadsheets and manual checks, this project keeps the calculation flow in one place.

 ---

 ## Project Purpose

-HVAC system sizing is often done using scattered spreadsheets, manual formulas, and disconnected vendor catalogs.
-That makes design review slow, inconsistent, and difficult to audit.
+HVAC sizing is often handled through scattered spreadsheets, hand calculations, and vendor catalogs that are not always easy to trace or compare.
+That makes review slower and creates room for inconsistency.

-This project addresses that problem by providing a calculation and selection framework that can:
+This project brings the main steps into a single workflow so the design process is easier to follow and verify.
+It is meant to:

-- estimate room or zone cooling/heating loads,
+- estimate room or zone cooling and heating loads,
 - determine supply air requirements,
 - evaluate airflow and capacity needs,
 - screen HVAC equipment candidates,
-- and generate a structured output for design comparison.
+- and produce a structured output for design comparison.

-The final goal is to create a practical engineering utility for early-stage HVAC design, equipment screening, and load-based selection.
+The goal is to make early-stage HVAC design more practical, reproducible, and easier to audit.

 ---

 ## Scope of Calculation

-This project is designed to support the main calculation blocks commonly used in HVAC design and equipment selection.
+The workbook and future dashboard are built around the calculation blocks that usually appear in HVAC design and equipment selection.

-### 1. Cooling Load Calculation
+### Cooling Load Calculation
-The tool can handle the main contributors to cooling load, including:
+The tool covers the main contributors to cooling load, including:

 - sensible heat gain,
 - latent heat gain,